Panoptikum-social/blog.panoptikum.social/index.md

 # {{ site.title }}

 Hi!
-This is Stefan speaking, a freelance web developer from Vienna, Austria, and I am the creator and lead developer of Panoptikum.io.
+This is Stefan speaking, a freelance web developer from Vienna, Austria, and I am the creator and lead developer of Panoptikum.social.

 Panoptikum, the project this very site has been created for, aims to be three things
 * a site for easy and pleasant discovery for new podcasts